cjijcb/partdec/README.md

 Basic Options:
 * -p &lt;N&gt;&emsp;&emsp;&ensp;&nbsp;Split the file into `N` parts.
 * -s &lt;SIZE&gt;&emsp;&ensp;Split the file into parts based on `SIZE`.
-* -b &lt;PATH&gt;&emsp;Set the base path for output files.
-Can be used to rename them.
+* -b &lt;PATH&gt;&emsp;Set the base path for output files and also set their filename.
 * -d &lt;PATH&gt;&emsp;Set the destination directory for output files.
 Can be used multiple times.